Encharted Cook

 One word.
 Sugar.

-But if you can't get cans of San Marzano tomatoes, you can use any canned whole Roma or plum tomatoes or canned diced tomatoes to make this sauce.
-You can even use fresh plum tomatoes that are peeled and chopped.
+However, if you can't find cans of San Marzano tomatoes, you can make this sauce using any canned whole Roma or plum tomatoes, or canned diced tomatoes.
+You can also use fresh, peeled, and chopped plum tomatoes.

-The ingredients, clockwise from top left, canned whole tomatoes, onions, lemon juice, tomato paste, salt, tomato sauce, garlic, olive oil, fresh basil, and dried oregano.
+Hearty Marinara Sauce ingredients, clockwise from top left: canned whole tomatoes, onions, lemon juice, tomato paste, salt, tomato sauce, garlic, olive oil, fresh basil, and dried oregano.

 Here's what you need to make a Hearty Marinara Sauce: